 A lack of money is one of the most invalid excuses people use for not exercising.
 You won’t need to join a gym or buy expensive exercise equipment to get into shape if you don’t want to.

 There are a few essential items, but the monetary outlay will be minimal.
 To walk or run, all you will need is a supportive pair of sports shoes and comfortable clothing.
 You may also want to buy some fitness books or exercises DVDs so you can work out at home.
-Resistance bands are another inexpensive option.
+Resistance bands are another efficient and inexpensive workout option.

 Cans of food can be used in place of weights, or plastic juice containers filled with sand.
 If you work or live in an apartment building, or if your house has two levels, incorporate stair climbing into your fitness routine.